rossdylan/metrics64/README.md

 # Core Ideas

 1. **There are no knobs.** I don't want to have a ton of boiler plate to configure.
   a.
 Its just otel.
 Open Telemetry is a large consensus driven project, so naturally I'm not stoked about how complex their api is.
-BUT they're api is push based and has good support for log-exponential histograms.
+BUT their api is push based and has good support for log-exponential histograms.
   b.
 Only provide a single pretty good option for Counters, Gauges, and Histograms
 2. It **must** support some kind of dynamic histogram.
   a.
 The library I used at my previous job had a tdigest implementation built in.
 It was the greatest thing since sliced bread.
 I never want to think about choosing histogram buckets, or how to aggregate that data across machines.